Scott Hairston

 Scott Alexander Hairston (born May 25, 1980) is a Mexican-American former professional baseball left fielder.
-He played in Major League Baseball (MLB) for the Arizona Diamondbacks, San Diego Padres, Oakland Athletics, New York Mets, Chicago Cubs and Washington Nationals.
+He played in Major League Baseball (MLB) for the Arizona Diamondbacks, San Diego Padres, Oakland Athletics, New York Mets, Chicago Cubs, and Washington Nationals.
 He bats and throws right-handed.

 Hairston comes from a noted baseball family, with his grandfather, Sam Hairston, father, Jerry Hairston, Sr., and his brother, Jerry Hairston Jr. having been Major League players.

-High school years
+Early life

 Hairston attended Canyon del Oro High School in the Tucson suburb of Oro Valley, Arizona and was a letterman in baseball.
 While there, he was a teammate of former second baseman Ian Kinsler.

-College
+College career

 He played college baseball at Central Arizona College alongside future major leaguer Ian Kinsler.

 Professional career

 Arizona Diamondbacks

 Hairston was drafted by the Arizona Diamondbacks in the third round of the 2001 MLB Draft.
 He started at second base for part of his rookie season of 2004, but played mostly a reserve role since then.
 On July 27, 2007, the Diamondbacks traded him to the San Diego Padres for Leo Rosales.